M0H3Y/IEEE-CTF/reverse/Are_you_ winning,son.md

 Obviously, this executable is dropping some files and deletes them immediately.

-let's use procmon too see what files are dropped.
+let's use procmon to see what files are dropped.

 ![](images/12.PNG)